cgpan/cgpan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a third-year PhD student in the Measurement, Evaluation, and Statistics program at Teachers College, Columbia University, where I am advised by Professor [Youmi Suk](https://youmisuk.com/).
-My research interests lie at the intersection of **causal inference**, **causal reinforcement learning**, **Targeted Maximum Likelihood Estimation (TMLE)**, **Dynamic Treatment Regimes (DTR)**, and **algorithmic fairness**.
+I am a fourth-year PhD student in the Measurement, Evaluation, and Statistics program at Teachers College, Columbia University, where I am advised by Professor [Youmi Suk](https://youmisuk.com/).
+My research interests lie at the intersection of **causal machine learning**, **dynamic treatment regimes (DTR)**, and **generative AI for synthetic tabular data**.

-My current work focuses on developing personalized, data-driven recommendation models for high school math course-taking plans using DTR methods.
-Supported by Professor Suk’s NSF funding and in collaboration with Yuxuan Li, this project leverages doubly robust and asymptotically efficient estimators through the TMLE framework.
-We aim to evaluate the performance of TMLE-based DTRs against other leading methods such as Causal Forest and BART in longitudinal settings with multicategorical treatments.
-Ultimately, our goal is to empower students by providing *the right math course for the right student at the right time*.

-Before pursuing my PhD, I spent nearly a decade at New Oriental Education & Technology Group in Beijing, where I held roles including Deputy Manager of the American Graduate Tests Division, GRE Preparation Instructor, and Researcher for the GRE Instruction & Curriculum Department.
-These experiences honed my expertise in educational measurement and program management, laying a strong foundation for my current research.
+Before pursuing my PhD, I spent nearly a decade at New Oriental Education & Technology Group in Beijing, where I held roles including business manager, instructor, and researcher for the graduate examination department.

 # 🔥 News